rakuuhwa/PGNumbra/README.md

 Do the regular `pip install -r requirements.txt` stuff.
 That's it.

 ## Configuration
 Both tools use the same configuration file.
 Just copy&edit `config.json.sample` to `config.json` and add some accounts and/or proxies to their respective files.
-Then run `python <script name>'.
+Then run `python <script name>`.
 The configuration options are:

 * `accounts_file`: Name of a CSV file containing accounts in the format `<auth service>,<username>,<password>` - same as RocketMap
 * `proxies_file`: File containing `<host>:<port>` proxies